itzgoldenleonard/reference-browser-gnome/README.md

 ## Linux

-The primary installation method for linux is flatpak (not yet published, there will be a link here when it is).
+The primary installation method for linux is flatpak ([flathub link](https://flathub.org/apps/online.athn.browser.gnome)).
 Install in you graphical package manager or with this command

 ```sh
 flatpak install online.athn.browser.gnome
 ```

-This app is currently not packaged for linux in any other ways but a binary can be found in [releases](https://github.com/itzgoldenleonard/reference-browser-gnome/releases)
+This app is currently not packaged for any other linux distros, but a binary can be found in [releases](https://github.com/itzgoldenleonard/reference-browser-gnome/releases)

 ## Windows